dyakovg/DrupalCourseProject/README.md

 Faculty number of student: 20069

 ## Technologies used
 Project is based on Drupal 9.
 The database is MySQL.
-The modules that i am using are: Paragraphs, Webforms.
+The modules that i am using are: Paragraphs, Webforms, Pathauto.

 ## URLs